Top 5 This Week

 What makes Jackson Hole Mountain Resort the best ski terrain in the United States?

-Jackson Hole Mountain Resort is consistently ranked the finest ski resort in the United States by skiers who prioritize vertical drop, terrain challenge, and snow quality.
-The resort offers 4,139 feet of vertical drop — the largest of any US resort — across 2,500+ acres with a 50% expert designation, including Corbet’s Couloir (one of the most famous and demanding inbounds ski lines in North America, requiring a mandatory air entry of 4–20 feet), the Hobacks’ open powder bowls, and Rendezvous Mountain’s steep pitches served by the Aerial Tram (a 100-passenger gondola ascending 4,139 vertical feet).
-The average 459 inches of annual snowfall and high-elevation terrain (summit at 10,450 feet) create reliable powder conditions from December through April.
-The ski town character of Tow Square in Jackson complements the resort’s world-class terrain — a genuine western town square ringed by elk antler arches within 12 miles of the mountain base.
+Jackson Hole Mountain Resort earns its standing among skiers who prize vertical drop, terrain challenge, and snow quality.
+The resort offers 4,139 feet of vertical drop — the largest of any US resort — across 2,500+ acres with a 50% expert designation, including Corbet’s Couloir (one of the most demanding inbounds ski lines in North America, requiring a mandatory air entry of 10–20 feet over a corniced lip), the Hobacks’ open powder bowls, and Rendezvous Mountain’s steep pitches served by the Aerial Tram (a 100-passenger cabin ascending 4,139 vertical feet).
+The average 458 inches of annual snowfall and high-elevation terrain (summit at 10,450 feet) build reliable powder conditions from December through April.
+The ski-town character of Jackson Town Square rounds out the experience — a genuine western town square ringed by elk-antler arches within 12 miles of the mountain base.

 What backcountry hiking and climbing does the Teton Range offer in summer?

-The Teton Range provides the finest summer climbing and hiking terrain in Wyoming outside of the Wind Rivers.
-The Grand Teton (13,775 feet) offers multiple routes of varying technical difficulty — the Upper Exum Ridge (Grade IV, 5.7) and the Owen-Spalding Route (the most-used, Grade II, Class 5.4) are the primary climbing objectives; the summit views over the Greater Yellowstone Ecosystem are extraordinary.
-The Teton Crest Trail (40 miles, 3–5 days) traverses the full range with stunning alpine scenery and wildlife — moose, black bear, and pika are commonly encountered.
-Hurricane Pass (11,050 feet) provides the trail’s most dramatic section with views of the Schoolroom Glacier.
-The Delta Lake day hike (9 miles round trip, 2,400-foot gain) to a turquoise alpine lake below the north face of the Grand Teton is one of the most photographed backcountry destinations in Grand Teton National Park.
-Permits for overnight camping in the backcountry must be obtained from the Jenny Lake Ranger Station.
+The Teton Range holds the finest summer climbing and hiking terrain in Wyoming outside the Wind Rivers.
+The Grand Teton (13,775 feet) offers routes across a range of technical difficulty — the Upper Exum Ridge (Grade II, 5.5) and the Owen-Spalding Route (the standard line, Grade II, Class 5.4) are the primary climbing objectives, and the summit views over the Greater Yellowstone Ecosystem are extraordinary.
+The Teton Crest Trail (40 miles, 3–5 days) traverses the full range with high alpine scenery and wildlife — moose, black bear, and pika are commonly encountered.
+Hurricane Pass (11,050 feet) delivers the trail’s most dramatic section with views of the Schoolroom Glacier.
+The Delta Lake day hike (9 miles round trip, 2,400-foot gain) to a turquoise alpine lake below the north face of the Grand Teton ranks among the most-visited backcountry destinations in Grand Teton National Park.
+Overnight backcountry permits must be obtained from the Jenny Lake Ranger Station.

 What does Yellowstone offer for outdoor activities beyond geothermal sightseeing?

-Yellowstone’s outdoor activities extend well beyond the geyser boardwalks.
-The park’s 900+ miles of hiking trails include the Mount Washburn trail (6.4 miles round trip, 1,400-foot gain to a 10,243-foot summit with a 360-degree view of the park and the Absaroka Range) — the most rewarding summit hike in Yellowstone.
-Yellowstone Lake (7,733 acres, 7,733 feet elevation, the largest high-elevation lake in North America) is cold enough (average 41°F) to be life-threatening if capsized but provides paddling, fishing (cutthroat trout), and shoreline hiking.
-The Gallatin Range on the park’s western boundary provides the park’s most demanding backcountry hiking, requiring experience and bear canisters.
-Hayden Valley and Lamar Valley provide the primary wildlife viewing corridors — dawn and dusk are the optimal viewing windows for wolves and grizzly bears.
-The Lewis River Channel and Shoshone Lake area (accessible only by trail or non-motorized watercraft) is the most remote backcountry destination within the park’s road network.
+Yellowstone’s outdoor activities reach well beyond the geyser boardwalks.
+The park’s 900+ miles of hiking trails include the Mount Washburn trail (6.4 miles round trip, 1,400-foot gain to a 10,243-foot summit with a 360-degree view of the park and the Absaroka Range) — the standout summit hike in Yellowstone.
+Yellowstone Lake (84,480 acres at 7,733 feet elevation, the largest high-elevation lake in North America) is cold enough (average 41°F) to be life-threatening if a boat capsizes, yet rewards paddling, cutthroat-trout fishing, and shoreline hiking.
+The Gallatin Range on the park’s western boundary holds its most demanding backcountry hiking, which calls for experience and bear canisters.
+Hayden Valley and Lamar Valley form the primary wildlife corridors — dawn and dusk are the optimal windows for wolves and grizzly bears.
+The Lewis River Channel and Shoshone Lake area (reachable only by trail or non-motorized watercraft) is the most remote backcountry destination within the park’s road network.

 What does the Greater Yellowstone Ecosystem offer for wildlife photography?

-The Greater Yellowstone Ecosystem (28 million acres of mostly federal land encompassing Yellowstone, Grand Teton, six national forests, and adjacent wilderness areas) is the most complete temperate large-mammal ecosystem in the lower 48 states — and one of the world’s premier wildlife photography destinations.
-Lamar Valley provides the most productive photography conditions for wolves (the Northern Range wolf packs, including the Wapiti Lake pack, are regularly visible from Lamar Valley pullouts from October through April, when snow conditions make tracking easier).
-Hayden Valley provides the best access to bison herds and bear activity.
-The Snake River Oxbow Bend near Jackson is the classic location for bald eagle, osprey, and moose photography with Teton peaks in the background.
-Wildlife photography workshops based in Jackson draw participants from around the world — operators including Photo Safari Inc. and Natural Habitat Adventures run dedicated Yellowstone winter photography tours that represent the most immersive introduction to the ecosystem’s wildlife.
+The Greater Yellowstone Ecosystem (about 22 million acres of mostly federal land encompassing Yellowstone, Grand Teton, surrounding national forests, and adjacent wilderness) is the most complete temperate large-mammal ecosystem in the lower 48 states — and a premier wildlife photography destination.
+Lamar Valley gives photographers their best odds with wolves (the Northern Range packs, including the Wapiti Lake pack, are regularly visible from Lamar Valley pullouts from October through April, when snow makes tracking easier).
+Hayden Valley offers the best access to bison herds and bear activity.
+The Snake River Oxbow Bend near Jackson is the classic spot for bald eagle, osprey, and moose images with Teton peaks behind.
+Wildlife photography workshops based in Jackson draw participants from around the world — operators including Natural Habitat Adventures run dedicated Yellowstone winter photography tours that offer a deep introduction to the ecosystem’s wildlife.

 What does Wyoming’s high desert and badlands offer for outdoor adventure?

-Wyoming’s non-mountain outdoor terrain is significantly underappreciated relative to its spectacular neighbors.
-The Red Desert (Great Divide Basin, south-central Wyoming) is one of the largest unfenced landscapes in the lower 48 — a high-altitude desert where the Continental Divide splits and encloses a closed basin with no drainage to either ocean, where wild horse herds (among the largest remaining in the US) roam alongside pronghorn and mule deer, and where the Oregon and Mormon Trails left visible ruts still readable in the alkali sage.
-Vedauwoo (near Laramie) — unusual tan and orange granite tors in a landscape of open meadows — provides the most distinctive rock climbing in Wyoming outside the Tetons, with crack climbing routes celebrated by trad climbers nationwide.
-The Bighorn Canyon National Recreation Area (60-mile reservoir in a 1,000-foot-deep canyon on the Montana border) provides motorboat and kayak access to canyon terrain that rivals Canyonlands in visual drama at a fraction of the visitation.
-Fossil Butte National Monument protects the world’s richest freshwater fish fossil deposits — 50-million-year-old specimens in extraordinary detail.
+Wyoming’s non-mountain outdoor terrain is badly underrated next to its spectacular neighbors.
+The Red Desert (Great Divide Basin, south-central Wyoming) is one of the largest unfenced landscapes in the lower 48 — a high-altitude desert where the Continental Divide splits and encloses a closed basin with no drainage to either ocean, where wild horse herds (among the largest remaining in the US) range alongside pronghorn and mule deer, and where the Oregon and Mormon Trails left ruts still readable in the alkali sage.
+Vedauwoo (near Laramie) — tan and orange granite tors set in open meadows — offers Wyoming’s most distinctive rock climbing outside the Tetons, with crack routes celebrated by trad climbers nationwide.
+The Bighorn Canyon National Recreation Area (a 60-mile reservoir in a 1,000-foot-deep canyon on the Montana border) opens motorboat and kayak access to canyon terrain that rivals Canyonlands in drama at a fraction of the visitation.
+Fossil Butte National Monument protects the world’s richest freshwater fish fossil deposits — 50-million-year-old specimens preserved in extraordinary detail.